telerik/blazor-docs/components/fileselect/overview.md

 # Blazor FileSelect Overview

-The <a href = "https://www.telerik.com/blazor-ui/fileselect" target="_blank">Blazor FileSelect component</a> helps users select one or multiple files from their local file system.
+The <a href = "https://www.telerik.com/blazor-ui/fileselect" target="_blank">Telerik UI for Blazor FileSelect component</a> helps users select one or more files from their local file system.

-The Telerik FileSelect for Blazor provides a [Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-6.0) for each selected file, so that you can manipulate the file in-memory or save (upload) it to the server file system.
+The Blazor FileSelect provides a [Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-6.0) for each selected file, so that you can manipulate the file in-memory or save (upload) it to the server file system.

-## Comparison to the Upload
+## FileSelect vs. Upload

 @[template](/_contentTemplates/upload/notes.md#fileselect-upload-comparison)

-## Creating Blazor FileSelect
+## Creating the FileSelect

 1. Add the `TelerikFileSelect` tag.
 1. Set `AllowedExtensions` to a `List<string>`.